cli-tools/postmany/README.md

 This is still ALPHA version software.

 It needs some additional testing, and actual unit tests, before it should be put into a production context.
+It is already being used for test, and integration test workflows.

 1. Fork it (<https://github.com/cli-tools/postmany/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)